-Sit back and let the captain do the driving on a Lady Bird Lake boat cruise, complete with drinks and Austin landmark sightseeing.
+Sit back and let the captain do the driving on a Lady Bird Lake boat cruise from Lone Star Riverboat or Capital Cruises (both with limited offerings), complete with cityscape views and Austin landmark sightseeing.
 Or, watch 1.5 million Congress Avenue Bridge bats fly out near dusk on a sunset cruise.

 Tube the Rivers

-Head to the Hill Country and get on the river with some friends, a cooler and a tube.
+Head to the Hill Country and get on the river with a cooler and a tube.
 Float the day away on the super clean, spring-fed San Marcos River.
+Texas State Tubes are allowing a limited number of groups, so get your reservation in advance!
 Swish down the Comal River near New Braunfels and enjoy shuttle service to and from the river.
+Rockin' R's five locations are open and following current safety protocols.
 In Gruene, it’s all about the Guadalupe River.
 Rent a tube, raft or canoe or take a guided trip down the river.

 Home Slice Pizza.
 Credit Julia Keim.